fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/Remove-AzureRmADSpCredential.md

 ```

 ### -ServicePrincipalName
-The name (SPN) of the service principal to remove the credentials from.
+Specifies the name of the service principal that this cmdlet removes the credentials from.

 ```yaml
 Type: String